 And, I could “read ahead” better – watching for physical construction of the sentence and punctuation, all caps, phone numbers and so on.

-So, even thought you can, and even though you can see the script bigger, resist the urge to do so.
+So, even thought you can widen the screen, and even though you can see the script bigger, resist the urge to do so.
 Keep the script window as narrow as you can, with the font as small as you can, and still be able to read it clearly.
 You’ll find your eyes travel less, and you can take in more.